WaterFutures/WaterBenchmarkHub/README.md

 # WaterBenchmarkHub

 The *WaterBenchmarkHub* is a platform for providing benchmark resources regarding Water Distribution Networks (WDNs).
+The webpage is available at [https://waterfutures.github.io/WaterBenchmarkHub](https://waterfutures.github.io/WaterBenchmarkHub) -- see [webpage/](webpage/) for details such as source code, etc.

+The WaterBenchmarkHub is also available as a Python package *water-benchmark-hub*.

-## Installation
+## Installation of the Python Package

-WaterBenchmarkHub supports Python 3.9 - 3.12
+The Python package supports Python 3.9 - 3.12

 ### PyPI